Welcome to the HPI Limited’s privacy notice.

-Other companies in the HPI Group, acting either as joint controllers or processors, and who are based in the EEA and provide IT and system administration services and undertake information reporting.
+Other companies in the HPI Group, acting either as joint controllers or processors, and who are based in the UK, Switzerland, and EEA and provide IT and system administration services and undertake information reporting.

 External Third Parties

-Service providers acting as processors based in the EEA who provide IT and system administration services.
+Service providers acting as processors based in the UK, Switzerland, and EEA who provide IT and system administration services.

-Professional advisers, acting as processors or joint controllers, including lawyers, bankers, auditors and insurers based in the EEA who provide consultancy, banking, legal, insurance and accounting services.
+Professional advisers, acting as processors or joint controllers, including lawyers, bankers, auditors and insurers based in the UK, Switzerland, and EEA who provide consultancy, banking, legal, insurance and accounting services.